FormIt3D/autodesk-formit-360-windows-help-old/Building-the-Farnsworth-House/Import-Export-and-Content-Library.md

 ### Import/Export and Content Library
-In this section we will import models existing models from the SketchUp warehouse, and use the FormIt Content Library to place Families we've converted from Revit. **Note** that SKP files import to FormIt with Materials, Groups and Components, Layers and Scenes in tact
+In this section we will import models existing models from the SketchUp warehouse, and use the FormIt Content Library to place Families we've converted from Revit. **Note** that SKP files import to FormIt with Materials, Groups and Components, Layers and Scenes intact

 If you did not complete the last section, download and open the **farnsworth07.axm** file from the [FormIt Primer folder](https://autodesk.app.box.com/s/thavswirrbflit27rbqzl26ljj7fu1uv/1/9025446442).